Skip to Content

 How To Make Prosciutto Bread/Lard Bread:

-Put the bread flour, sugar, pepper, and yeast in the bowl of a stand mixer.
+Put the bread flour, sugar, pepper, and yeast in a stand mixer bowl.
 Sift them together.

 Add the salt and stir with a whisk (or fork).

-Water plus flour in a silver mixing bowl.
+Flour and water in a metal mixing bowl.

 Pour in the water.

-Mix in a stand mixer on low just until the ingredients are combined.
+Mix in a stand mixer, using the dough hook, on low speed just until the ingredients are combined.

-Turn the stand mixer up to medium and mix for about six minutes.
+Turn the stand mixer up to medium speed and mix for about six minutes.

 While that’s mixing, slice your prosciutto.